-For the first time in the company’s history, Rackspace scored 100 percent on the Human Rights Campaign’s Corporate Equality Index, adding us to the growing list of companies named as “Best Places to Work for LGBTQ Equality.”
+For the second year in a row, Rackspace scored 100 percent on the Human Rights Campaign’s Corporate Equality Index, keeping us on the list of companies named “Best Places to Work for LGBTQ Equality.”

-The perfect score also means Rackspace, alongside some of our customers and partners, including Amazon, Google and Microsoft, is added to the HRC’s “Buying for Equality Guide,” to be released in December.
-The guide features products and services from companies who demonstrate a commitment to LGBTQ equality.
+The perfect score also means Rackspace, alongside some of our customers and partners, including Amazon, Google and Microsoft, is included in the HRC’s “Buying for Equality Guide,” which features products and services from companies which demonstrate a commitment to LGBTQ equality.

-Now in its sixteenth year, the HRC’s Corporate Equality Index is the national benchmarking tool on corporate policies and practices pertinent to lesbian, gay, bisexual and transgender employees.
-The rating criteria help advance best practices for LGBTQ workplace inclusion that should be expected of large employers.
+Now in its seventeenth year, the HRC’s Corporate Equality Index is the national benchmarking tool on corporate policies and practices pertinent to lesbian, gay, bisexual and transgender employees.
+The help advance best practices for LGBTQ workplace inclusion that should be expected of large employers.

-Businesses across the country use the index as a guide to ensure that their existing policies and benefits are inclusive of the LGBTQ workforce and their families, which may result in better recruitment and retention of a talented, diverse workforce.
+Businesses across the country use the index as a guide to ensure their existing policies and benefits are inclusive of the LGBTQ workforce and their families, something we firmly believe results in better recruitment and retention of a talented, diverse workforce.

-As engagement and inclusion program manager and chair of Rackspace Pride, it has been incredibly satisfying to see the remarkable work our partners around the business have done to ensure parity of benefits packages and offerings.
+For myself, as engagement and inclusion program manager, it has been incredibly satisfying to see the remarkable work our partners around the business have done to ensure parity of benefits packages and offerings.

-The Human Rights Campaign list is just the latest Rackspace has landed on.
+The Human Rights Campaign list is one of many workplace accolades Rackspace has received in recent years.
 Investments in our employees and our culture mean we’re regularly included in ‘great places to work’ lists, including FORTUNE’s “100 Best Companies to Work For,” “Best Tech Workplaces” and “Best Workplaces for Parents.”
 We’re also a top workplace for Latinas, millennials and veterans.